h8pewou/legacy-webos-feeds/README.md

 The new feed is an almost exact replica of the original feed.
 None of the IPKs are modified, only the Packages + Packages.gz were updated with the new HTTP URLs.

+### WOSA Feed
+The App Museum II is also available as a Preware feed, so you can enjoy it on older devices as well.

+How to add this feed?

+1. Launch Preware
+2. Tap Manage Feeds
+3. Scroll down to New Feed, enter a unique name (e.g., wosa) and the following URL: http://weboslives.eu/feeds/wosa
+4. Read the warning message and if you are fine with the risks hit Ok
+5. Go back and let Preware to update the Feeds

 ### palm-catalog feed
 A resurrected palm-catalog feed for Preware.
 Similarly to the other feed, all the files are hosted on HTTP, so it works on any legacy webOS device.
 No ssl proxy required.